Skip to content

 An enterprise is a system.

-Owners design a solution, officers manage it, customers consume it.
+Owners design a solution, officers manage it, customers validate it.

 An enterprise is a value engine.